 - Administer programs within the limits of the budget and follow church financial procedures.

 - Build spiritual maturity in the lives of the volunteers and staff with whom you work.

-- Grow in your personal relationship with God through regular devotions and Bible study.
+- Participate in regular devotions and Bible study.

-- Communicate consistently with your supervisor and those you lead.
+- Communicate with your supervisor and those you lead on a regular basis.

 - Engage in Forest Park's evangelism strategy.

-- Be loyal to Forest Park and the church vision and ministry
+- Remain loyal to Forest Park and the church vision and ministry.

 - Live out Forest Park's Code and Staff Behavioral Values.